Dancbeunny98/CaptainHookPublic/CONTRIBUTING.md

 ### Contributing documentation

 As a member of our team, you can contribute to the development, but you have to take into account that all your changes can be seen by a regular user.
 Make sure your change is accurate, no need to rush.
 It is better to think over several times than to fix it many times.

+### Helping others

+Any user can help us with our problems.
+Periodically, we ask for help from users, and you can help us!

+You can monitor [issues](https://github.com/Dancbeunny98/CaptainHookPublic/issues), and help other people who have questions about contributing, or using it for their.